GrahamDumpleton/wrapt/docs/examples.rst

         if hasattr(wrapped, 'acquire') and hasattr(wrapped, 'release'):
             # We remember what the original lock is and then return a new
-            # decorator which acceses and locks it.
+            # decorator which accesses and locks it.
 When returning the new
             # decorator we wrap it with an object proxy so we can override
             # the context manager methods in case it is being used to wrap
             # synchronized statements with a 'with' statement.